tmi-lab/resilient/README.md

 # Resilient architeture

 # Acknowledgment
-This project is supported by the .....
-UKDRI, Resilient PROTECT Grant, Imperial College, NHS Surrey and Border
+This project is supported by the UKRI Engineering and Physical Sciences Research Council (EPSRC) PROTECT Project (grant number: EP/W031892/1).

 [Display Text](URL)
 # Developers and Researchers info